 If your goal is to get ripped, you need a coach.
 Hire me.
+Or find some Google sites that have a couch you like.
 If your goal is to get lean, you need a system that is simple yet repeatable.

 What follows are the big rocks of fat loss nutrition that I have found:

 Micronutrients, Micronutrients, Micronutrients

 Every fat loss article I ever see places micronutrients roughly 4th on the hierarchy.
 Short-term thinking.

 It is unlikely that a micronutrient deficiency severely hinders your diet.
 If you are young (20s), it is even more unlikely.
 Be grateful for your resiliency in the face of shitty nutrition and too much stress; it won’t always be this way.

 I play the long game with clients.
 Placing emphasis on micronutrients allows you to both optimize your cellular efficiency and sets you up for future success.

 Quality multi-vitamins are essential.
 Anyone who says otherwise hasn’t done the math.
 See here for why:

 It’s a diet.
 You’re going to be hungry.
 If you’re not, you’re not losing much fat.

 Animal protein is better than any vegetarian source.